illumineawake/team-think-mcp/docs/BLUEPRINT.md

    - Multiple AI services
    - Error scenarios with specific error codes

+4. **Manual Testing During Development**
+   - Use `phased-testing-guide.md` for testing incomplete implementations
+   - Use `manual-testing-guide.md` only after all phases complete
+   - MCP server requires new instance per client (cannot share connections)

 ## Key Files to Reference from CWC

 When implementing, refer to these CWC files: